valbok/QtAVPlayer/README.md

    QT_AVPLAYER_NO_HWDEVICE can be used to force using software decoding.
 The video codec is negotiated automatically.

-10. QtMultimedia5 could be used to render video frames to QML or Widgets.
+10. QtMultimedia could be used to render video frames to QML or Widgets.
 See [examples](examples).

-At least Qt 5.12 is supported.
+11. Qt 5.12 - 6.x is supported

 # Build